snoeren-development/laravel-currency-casting/README.md

     //

     /**
-     * The attributes that are should be cast.
+     * The attributes that should be cast.
      *
      * @var array
      */